iamabrom/amazon-cognito-vue-workshop/README.md

 This project is a fork from the original https://github.com/aws-samples/amazon-cognito-vue-workshop, please refer to the original repository for instructions on manual deployment and steps to build this workshop from scratch.
-This forked project adds few features like support for WebAuthn and Password-less authentication, adding full automation to build the dev environment and adds features to get temporary AWS credentials and demonestrates Role based and attribute based access control patterns.
+This forked project adds few features like support for WebAuthn and Password-less authentication, adding full automation to build the dev environment and adds features to get temporary AWS credentials and demonstrates Role based and attribute based access control patterns.

-### Demployment steps
+### Deployment steps

 #### Clone the project
 ```shell